Selling an Inherited House in Dallas-Fort Worth: Complete Probate Guide (2026)

 • Small Estate Affidavit shortcut: Estates under $75,000 (excluding homestead) can skip probate entirely

-This guide covers everything DFW heirs need to know: how probate works in Dallas and Tarrant counties, your timeline, tax obligations, what to do when heirs disagree, and how to sell an inherited property fast without leaving money on the table.
+This guide covers everything DFW heirs need to know: how probate works in Dallas and Tarrant counties, your timeline, tax obligations, what to do when heirs disagree, and how to sell an inherited DFW property fast without leaving money on the table.

 How Probate Works in Dallas-Fort Worth

 Probate is the court-supervised process of validating a will, settling debts, and transferring property to heirs.
-You file in the county where the deceased lived — Dallas County or Tarrant County for most metroplex residents.
+You file in the county where the deceased lived (Dallas County or Tarrant County for most metroplex residents).

 Independent vs. Dependent Administration